kwaroran/character-card-spec-v3/README.md

-# Character Card V3: Proposal Draft
+# Character Card V3 Specification: Draft

 > THIS DOCUMENT IS A PROPOSAL DRAFT.
 IT IS NOT FINALIZED YET.
 IT IS SUBJECT TO CHANGE.
 DO NOT IMPLEMENT THIS SPECIFICATION YET FOR PRODUCTION USE.